All You Need To Know About Accountable Reimbursement Plan – FAQs

 - Substantiation: The employee must substantiate the business expense by providing evidence of the amount, place, date, and purpose of the business expense within a reasonable time period.
 (To simplify this make sure you have an expense policy in place for proper documentation)

-- Return of any unused, excess amount: If an employer pays in advance to his employees for a business expense, which is more than what the employee spends, the employee must return the excess amount to the employer within a reasonable time
+- Return of any unused, excess amount: If an employer pays in advance to its employees for a business expense, which is more than what the employee spends, the employee must return the excess amount to the employer within a reasonable time

 When these 3 requirements are fulfilled, it is referred to as an accountable plan for reimbursements.
 You just have to communicate these guidelines to your employees and make sure they adopt them.
 If these guidelines are not strictly followed, reimbursements are counted as (taxable) income to the reimbursed employee.